 A cumulative flow diagram (CFD) along with practices such as having WIP limits, do a good job of identifying bottlenecks in your workflow so that you can spot and eliminate such wastes, in order to have a Kaizen mentality and incrementally improve (principle #5).

 The approach above is what most delivery teams focus on – being efficient.
 Efficiently closing lots of tickets or creating different systems or refactoring databases.
 However, you can efficiently do the wrong things.
 During our chat, Mary Poppendieck used a simple analogy of T-Mobile (telecom service provider) asking her questions to understand the root of the problem, rather than the symptoms that she was experiencing.

-The role of an Agile coach, when working with supporting and enabling teams such as IT support, is not only about helping in various delivery aspects of teams, such as identifying and eliminating waste, helping create a value stream, establishing pull-supported flow, and continuously improving, but also ensuring that teams are devoting time to first discovering user issues and solving the root cause, so that they can also be effective at delivering outcomes.
+The role of an Agile coach, when working with supporting and enabling teams such as IT support, is not only about helping in various delivery aspects of teams, such as identifying and eliminating waste, helping create an explicit value stream, establishing pull-supported flow, and continuously improving, but also ensuring that teams are devoting time to first discover user issues and solve the root cause, so that they can also be effective at delivering outcomes efficiently.